os-fpga/Virtual-FPGA-Lab/README.md

 Currently we demonstrate using only these boards and we plan to add more boards in the future.
 You can very easily [add your own FPGA boards](fpga/readme.md).
 Contributions are welcome.

 ## Development Flow

-Click [here](http://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2FBalaDhinesh%2FVirtual-FPGA-Lab%2Fmain%2Fexamples%2Ffpga_lab.tlv), and go.
-It's literally that simple! _(Right-click to open in a new tab.)_
+Just click [here](http://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2FBalaDhinesh%2FVirtual-FPGA-Lab%2Fmain%2Fexamples%2Ffpga_lab.tlv), and go! _(Right-click to open in a new tab.)_ Instructions below will guide you.

-You can start from any [example project](#examples) here.
+You can also start from any of the [example project](#examples) here.

 Alternately, especially for local FPGA use, you can use [Makerchip-app](https://pypi.org/project/makerchip-app/) to edit files on your local machine (where you can maintain your git repository and run FPGA flows).

-To use a physical FPGA, see these [instructions](fpga/readme.md).

-Here's a starting template:
+Once you have some logic running in simulation, you'll be able to export your design to any supported physical FPGA board using these [instructions](fpga/readme.md).

+## Starting Template

 ```
 \m4_TLV_version 1d: tl-x.org
 \SV
    m4_include_lib(['https://raw.githubusercontent.com/BalaDhinesh/Virtual-FPGA-Lab/main/tlv_lib/fpga_includes.tlv'])

    m4_lab()

-   // ...FPGA SystemVerilog logic goes here.
+   // ...
+SystemVerilog or TL-Verilog FPGA logic goes here ...

 \TLV
    /board
-      /fpga
-         // ...FPGA TL-Verilog logic goes here.

       // Board selection:
-      // 0 - 1st CLaaS on AWS F1
-      // 1 - Zedboard
-      // 2 - Artix-7
-      // 3 - Basys3
-      // 4 - Icebreaker
-      // 5 - Nexys
+      // 0: M4_FIRST_CLAAS_ID
+      // 1: M4_ZEDBOARD_ID
+      // 2: M4_ARTIX7_ID
+      // 3: BASYS3_ID
+      // 4: ICEBREAKER_ID
+      // 5: NEXYS_ID
       m4+board(/board, /fpga, 3, *)   // 3rd arg selects the board.
 \SV